iCliniq Logo

 • Vulvitis - Due to allergic reactions or infections, the vulva gets inflamed, known as vulvitis.
 The symptoms like redness, itching, and vaginal discharge are similar to vulvar dermatitis.
 Therefore, the doctor may order a urine or blood examination to evaluate infection.

-• Lichen Planus is rare, and red and white lines are formed over the vulva.
+• Lichen Planus: Lichen Planus is rare and forms red and white lines over the vulva.
 In addition, women affected with lichen planus may have pain during sexual intercourse, and the lesion keeps recurring.

-• Vulvar Cancer - Vulvar cancer may also cause itching and causes bleeding, pain, and a lump or ulcer over the vulva.
+• Vulvar Cancer -Vulvar cancer may also cause itching, bleeding, pain, and a lump or ulcer over the vulva.
 Therefore, a biopsy and a PAP (Papanicolaou) smear test are crucial to diagnosing vulvar cancer.

 How to Get Rid of Vulvar Dermatitis?